 If SSO is disabled, you can also use your Databricks username and password to authenticate to the cluster gateway.
 If SSO is enabled, you must use a personal access token.

 On the cluster detail page, go to Advanced Options and click the JDBC/ODBC tab.
-It contains the hostname, port, protocol, and HTTP path.
+It contains the hostname, port, protocol, HTTP path, and JDBC URL.

 <personal-access-token>with your personal access token.